Appup-Docs/Appup-Docs/docs/backend/plugins/README.md

 ![Redis Example](./redis.png)

 ## Create your own Plugins
 It is possible to create custom plugins for tailored use cases.
 Plugins are currently developed in Java or Javascript via extending simple classes for custom behavior.
-In order to create a custom code plugin, navigate to **Plugins** and select one of the available code plugins.
+In order to add a custom code plugin, navigate to **Plugins** and select one of the available code plugins.
 You will be asked for working business code in the presented screen.

 ![Code Plugins](./codeplugins.png)

+You also have the luxury of extending any of the existing plugins to different horizontals & industries and thus exponentially increasing the use cases handled by the core functionality.

 ## Code - Java
 Below is an example of a custom plugin where the plugin communicates with AWS S3.